EFWBA Home

 CEO, Sid Richardson Foundation

-Geren was born in Fort Worth, Texas.
+Geren was born in Fort Worth.
 He attended Georgia Tech in Atlanta, Georgia, from 1970 to 1973, where he was the starting center for the football team.
 He received his Bachelor of Arts from the University of Texas in 1974, and his Juris Doctor from the University of Texas School of Law in 1978.

 Geren joined the Department of Defense in September 2001 to serve as Special Assistant to the Defense Secretary with responsibilities in the areas of inter-agency initiatives, legislative affairs and special projects.